1. What is the Heart of Texas Regional History Fair?

 3. What sort of awards do National winners receive?

-First place at National History Day wins a gold medal and a cash award of $1000.
+First place at National History Day wins a gold medal and a cash award of $1,000.
 Second place wins a silver medal and a $500 cash award.
 Third place wins a bronze medal and a $250 cash award.
-Special Award organizations also recognize students.
-Special Awards may range from a new laptop computer to a trip to Europe for two to various other monetary and material awards from over thirty organizations.
+Special Award organizations also recognize students with a variety of monetary and material prizes.